 how to be vulnerable with a man

-And the more I understand vulnerability, the more I realize that it is what helped me be successful in my own adult romantic relationships.
+The more I understand the meaning of vulnerability, the more I realize that it’s what has helped me have successful romantic relationships as of late.

-In my early twenties, I used to be very hesitant when it came to being myself.
-I avoided speaking up for my needs and wants because I wanted to please them.
+In my early twenties, I was very hesitant to be myself.
+I avoided speaking up about my needs and wants because I wanted to please men.
 I thought that the more I agreed to what he liked, the less likely he would leave, right?